_

 writing

-I write about systems, algorithms, and the art of programming.
+I write about systems , algorithms , the art of programming and some interesting posts about life, I call them rant treatise .
 Here are some of my recent posts.

 browse archive